AI Agent Hallucination Prevention: Cut Errors 68% with These 5 Techniques

 The Verdict

 Hallucination is not a bug you fix — it’s a constraint you engineer around.
-The 5 techniques here form a layered defense that pushes factual accuracy past 95% in production.
+The 5 techniques here form a layered defense that pushes factual accuracy past 95% in production — consistent with the 96% reduction reported in Stanford’s combined-technique study [5].

 The single biggest lever?
-Web search access, which independently reduces hallucinations 73–86% (Suprmind benchmark, April 2026).
+Web search access, which independently reduces hallucinations 73–86%, according to Suprmind benchmark data (April 2026) [2].
 Activate browsing for any agent that answers factual questions.

 The most practical starting point for most teams: